apache/mesos/docs/high-availability-framework-guide.md

   * If the framework is [checkpointing](slave-recovery.md): No immediate action is taken.
 The agent is given a chance to reconnect until health checks time out.

-  * If the framework is not-checkpointing: All the framework's tasks and executors are immediately marked as "failed" and resources recovered.
+  * If the framework is not-checkpointing: All the framework's tasks and executors are considered lost.
+Master immediately sends `TASK_LOST` status updates for the tasks.
+These updates are not delivered reliably to the scheduler (see NOTE below).
 The agent is given a chance to reconnect until health checks timeout.

 * If the agent fails health checks it is scheduled for removal.
 The removals can be rate limited by the master (see `---slave_removal_rate_limit` master flag) to avoid removing a slew of slaves at once (e.g., during a